mongodb/awscdk-resources-mongodbatlas/API.md

 - *Type:* <a href="#awscdk-resources-mongodbatlas.CloudProviderConfig">CloudProviderConfig</a>

-Cloud provider linked to this data lake.
+Cloud provider linked to this Atlas Data Federation.

 ---